-Please visit the links below for up-to-date information and break down of student stipends at the MSc and PhD levels.
+Please visit the links below for up-to-date information and break down of student stipends at the MSc and PhD levels:

 Please note that the HHNS 4-semseter coursework program offers 1 GTA for four-semesters of study.
 MBINF students who are approved to extend to a 4th semester are provided a stipend of up to $5,000 for that semester.
 The HHNS 3-semester program and the MBINF 3-semseter program do not offer a stipend.

 Graduate students who are appointed as graduate teaching assistants contribute to various (and vital!) teaching-related duties.
 Some of the roles that teaching assistants support are preparing and conducting tutorials, laboratories and seminars, and grading assignments, reports and examinations.
 While students are guaranteed a GTA per year in CBS, they can also apply and hold a GTA outside CBS.
 The value of the GTA is regularly negotiated by CUPE and any increases will be reflected in an overall increase to the minimum stipend amount.
-Effective Winter 2022, the value of a GTA is $6,014.68.
+Effective Fall 2022, the value of a GTA is $6,125.96.

 Graduate students may be supported through research grants received by faculty members from external agencies or governments.
 The student's research must contribute to the research program of the faculty member under whose direction it is conducted, and be used in the preparation of the student's thesis.
 For more information see the Graduate Calendar.

 Several scholarships and awards are available to students with a strong academic background and research potential.
 These scholarships differ in sponsor (e.g., University of Guelph, CBS, government, external organizations) as well as amount, eligibility requirements, and disciplinary area of research, among other criteria.
-We have prepared a Scholarship Handbook to help you navigate all these opportunities!
-Please consult this Handbook before and during your grad studies in CBS.
+Please note, however, that the majority of scholarships and awards are for full-time students in a thesis-based program.

 The following are examples of major scholarships (and their deadlines) that CBS students are eligible for:

-Arrell Scholarship (late February)
+- Arrell Scholarship (mid February)

-Brock Doctoral Scholarship (February 15)
+- Brock Doctoral Scholarship (February 15)

-CGS-M, PGS-D, CGS-D (late September; check specific dates)
+- CGS-M, PGS-D, CGS-D (late September; check specific dates)

-Competitive Matching Fund (all year round)
+- Competitive Matching Fund (all year round)

-Graduate Tuition Scholarship (April 30; contact your supervisor)
+- Graduate Tuition Scholarship (April 30; contact your supervisor)

-Morwick Scholarships in Aquatic Biology (May, even calendar years)
+- Morwick Scholarships in Aquatic Biology (May, even calendar years)

-One Health Graduate Student Scholarship (January 10)
+- One Health Graduate Student Scholarship (February 5)

-Ontario Graduate Scholarship (February 1)
+- Ontario Graduate Scholarship (January 31)

-Vanier CGS (Summer and Fall; check specific dates)
+- Vanier CGS (Summer and Fall; check specific dates)